Iceland and Arctic Norway Adventure

 Dining-wise, the hotel boasts a Jamie’s Italian restaurant which is set in the Golden Hall, known for its unique oval ceiling mural.
 Here guests can enjoy everything from antipasti and nibbles, to classic sourdough pizzas and hearty pasta dishes.

-Reykjavik revels in its reputation as being one of the most modern, forward thinking societies in Europe.
-The city tour includes all the major landmarks.
-We visit Reykjavik’s spectacular coastline and harbour area including Harpa, the latest edition to the Icelandic and international cultural scene.
+Visit Reykjavik’s spectacular coastline and harbour area including Harpa, the latest edition to the Icelandic and international cultural scene.
 The Höfdi house is the venue of the “end of the cold war” meeting in 1986 between President Reagan and General Secretary Gorbachev.
-We also visit Reykjavik’s colourful old quarter with its quaint wooden houses and narrow streets.
+You will also visit Reykjavik’s colourful old quarter with its quaint wooden houses and narrow streets.
 This private city tour also includes a stop at the Perlan Museum, which opened in 2017.
 The first exhibition is the Glaciers and Ice Cave exhibition which features a man made ice cave and an interactive show on glaciers in Iceland.

-Get to know the hardy, smart and characterful Icelandic horse on a half day's ride across the north's incredible landscape.
+Get to know the characterful Icelandic horse on a half day’s ride across the north’s incredible landscape.

 Southern Iceland